 You know what FIRE is and you’re sold.
 This is the life for you.
 But did you know there are several different types of FIRE?
 Read on to find out which iteration best fits you and your lifestyle!

 FI/RE , also known as FIRE, stands for Financial Independence, Retire Early.
 The 3 main tenants of this concept involve:

 - Saving a massive amount of your income (usually 50% or more)

 - Investing heavily in low cost index funds

-The end result will have you retiring several years prior to the traditional retirement age of 65+.
-While this initial concept was developed in the 90s, the FI/RE movement now has many different paths towards the common goal of financial independence
+The purpose of the FIRE lifestyle is to allow you to become work-optional years, or even decades, prior to the traditional retirement age of 65+.
+While this initial concept was developed in the 1990s, the FIRE movement now has many different iteration that allow you to customize your journey towards the overall goal of financial independence.

 Example: If you plan to spend $30,000 annually in retirement, your portfolio would need to reach $750,000, per the 4% rule.

 You achieve coast FI/RE when you have enough money invested at an early enough age that you no longer need to invest any more to reach financial independence by the traditional retirement age between 65-69.
 This type of FIRE is great for 1) people who are not in a rush to retire early, but want to ensure they are set financially for retirement, and 2) tracking your progress.

 Following a Coast FIRE approach, if you could save $182,000 by age 30 and simply not touch that money for 35 years, then it would eventually grow to $1 million by age 65 assuming a 5% annual rate of return after inflation.